ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

 5. Working on your changes: Use your IDE of choice to edit files and save changes.
 We recommend using [VSCode](#vscode---usage) for development.
    1. Make sure to run `yarn install` every time you check out a branch.
       1. To understand the commands, see the [package.json](#packagejson---provided-packagejson-scripts) provided scripts section.
 But for now, we recommend just continuing through the guide.
    2. Use the `yarn dev` command to start the development server.
-But before you do, continue reading until you reach `Step 5.3 - Use the "yarn format" command to format the code using Prettier`, due to a current limitation with running the development server in local only mode.
+But before you do, continue reading until you reach `Step 5.iii - Use the "yarn format" command to format the code using Prettier`, due to a current limitation with running the development server in local only mode.
       1. If you are using VSCode, you can use the `Preview zfgc.com (production)` launch task to do this for you.
       2. For now, if cloning the [backend](https://github.com/ZFGCCP/ZFGCBB) is too much of a hassle, you can use the `yarn dev --mode=production` command to start the development server on `zfgc.com` or `Debug zfgc.com (local)` in VSCode.
 See the VSCode usage [reference](#vscode---usage) for more information on how to use the `Debug zfgc.com (production)` task. <!-- FIXME: remove this note when we have a container that can be pulled down and run locally -->
    3. Use the `yarn format` command to format the code using Prettier.
+   4. Use the `yarn build` command to build the application for production.
-   4. Use the `yarn check` command to run type checking, linting, and formatting checks.
+   5. Use the `yarn check` command to run type checking, linting, and formatting checks.
+      1. Note: The `yarn check` command requires types to be generated from the `yarn build` command, so make sure to run `yarn build` before running `yarn check` at least once.
-   5. Repeat `yarn check` as needed until you every file is fixed, and the check passes.
+   6. Repeat `yarn check` as needed until you every file is fixed, and the check passes.
       1. Feel free to reach out on Discord if you have any questions.
-   6. Stage and commit your changes.
+   7. Stage and commit your changes.
-   7. Push your changes to your branch on GitHub.
+   8. Push your changes to your branch on GitHub.
 6. [Create a new pull request](https://github.com/ZFGCCP/ZFGCBB-React/compare) and request a review from one of the maintainers.
    1. Add a bullet point list of changes you made.
    2. Mention the issue number you are working on.